Dedicated Louisville Medication Error Attorney Ready To Help You

 On the other hand, the elderly also suffer more severe consequences from medication errors, because they often have weakened immune systems, chronic illnesses, and more frail bodies.
 The elderly are also more likely to be taking multiple medications and to have more medication allergies.
 Because of their age, and because they may be taking many different prescriptions, seniors may not notice a medication error early.
 They also may not be able to quickly tie a serious health issue with a medication error.

-Talk to an Experienced Prescription Medication Error Malpractice Attorney in Louisville, Kentucky
+Talk to an Experienced Louisville Medication Error Attorney

-Seth Gladstein is a medical malpractice lawyer based in Louisville, Kentucky, who has extensive experience handling medication error cases.
-If you or a loved one has been affected by prescription medication errors, we invite you to call Gladstein Law Firm today.
+Seth Gladstein is an injury lawyer based in Louisville, Kentucky, who has extensive experience handling medication error cases.
+If you or a loved one has been affected by prescription medication errors, we invite you to call Gladstein Law Firm, PLLC today.
 Our legal team can guide you through an investigation to determine if you are entitled to financial compensation for your injuries.
-Call the office at (502) 855-4177 or toll-free at (800) 991-0474.
+Call our Louisville prescription medication errors lawyer at (502) 855-4177 or toll-free at (800) 991-0474.
 In addition, we invite you to fill out the email form on our website.
 Someone from our team will contact you directly to schedule your no-risk, free consultation.